amberm1286-cyber/Snake-Ultimate/README.md

 - Save slots
 - Best score tracking

-All progress is stored locally using localStorage.
+All progress is stored locally using `localStorage`.

 ---